-Read mappers identify locations within a reference genome where the read and the reference match within a user-defined error (i.e., insertions, deletions, or substitutions) threshold, e.
+Read mappers identify locations within a reference genome where the read and the reference match within a user-defined error (i.e. insertions, deletions or substitutions) threshold, e.
 In practice, e is usually 5% of the read length, but most aligners can be configured to return only the best mapping (the mapping with the fewest errors).
-As seen in Figure 8 (in Supplementary Materials), most potential location mappings tested by seed-and-extend based mappers are incorrect (having more errors than allowed); in fact, when e = 5%of the read length, more than 98% of mappings are incorrect.
-Since alignment is the primary computationally intensive task performed by seed-and-extend based read mappers Xin et al. (2013), it is crucial that incorrect mappings be rejected efficiently.
+As seen in Figure 8 (in Supplementary Materials), most potential location mappings tested by seed-and-extend based mappers are incorrect (having more errors than allowed); in fact, when e = 5% of the read length, more than 98% of mappings are incorrect.
+Since alignment is the primary computationally intensive task performed by seed-and-extend-based read mappers (Xin et al., 2013), it is crucial that incorrect mappings be rejected efficiently.

 Many mechanisms have been proposed to efficiently calculate the edit-distance of strings and filter out incorrect mappings.
-These mechanisms can be divided into five main classes: (i) dynamic programming (DP) algorithms, (ii) SIMD implementations of DP algorithms, (iii) bit-vector implementations of DP algorithms, (iv) Hamming distance calculation, and (v) locality-based filtering mechanisms.
-Notice that although mechanisms in both (ii) and (iii) are different implementations of (i), we separate them into two categories because they employ different optimization strategies: while mechanisms in (ii) faithfully implement the DP algorithm in a SIMD fashion, mechanisms in (iii) use a modified bitparallel algorithm to calculate a bit representation of the DP matrix Myers (1999).
-Full descriptions of each strategy are provided in Supplementary Materials, Section 1.3.
+These mechanisms can be divided into five main classes: (i) dynamic programming (DP) algorithms, (ii) SIMD implementations of DP algorithms, (iii) bit-vector implementations of DP algorithms, (iv) Hamming distance calculation and (v) locality-based filtering mechanisms.
+Notice that although mechanisms in both (ii) and (iii) are different implementations of (i), we separate them into two categories because they use different optimization strategies: while mechanisms in (ii) faithfully implement the DP algorithm in a SIMD fashion, mechanisms in (iii) use a modified bit-parallel algorithm to calculate a bit representation of the DP matrix (Myers 1999).
+Full descriptions of each strategy are provided in Supplementary Materials, Section \$1.3.

-In this paper, we choose three representative implementations from (ii), (iii) and (v): swps3 Szalkowski et al. (2008), SeqAn Döring et al. (2008), and FastHASH Xin et al. (2013) (for detailed analysis, see Supplementary Materials 1.3).
+In this article, we choose three representative implementations from (ii), (iii) and (v): swps3 (Szalkowski et al., 2008), SeqAn (Döring et al., 2008) and FastHASH (Xin et al., 2013) (for detailed analysis, see Supplementary Materials S1.3).
 These mechanisms were not designed as SIMD bit-parallel filters and are either fast or accurate (can filter out most incorrect mappings) but not both.
-On the other hand, we designed SHD to leverage bit-parallelism and SIMD instructions to achieve high performance while preserving high accuracy.
+Conversely, we designed SHD to leverage bit-parallelism and SIMD instructions to achieve high performance while preserving high accuracy.

-3 METHODS
+3 Methods

+Overview

-Overview: Our filtering algorithm, Shifted Hamming Distance (SHD), uses simple bit-parallel operations (e.g. AND, XOR, etc.) which can be performed quickly and efficiently using the SIMD architectures of modern CPUs.
+Our filtering algorithm, SHD, uses simple bit-parallel operations (e.g. AND, XOR, etc.) which can be performed quickly and efficiently using the SIMD architectures of modern CPUs.
 SHD relies on two key observations:

-- 1. If two strings differ by e errors, then all non-erroneous characters of the strings can be aligned in at most e shifts. - 2.
-If two strings differ by e errors, then they share at most e + 1 identical sections (Pigeonhole Principle Xin et al. (2013)).
+- 1. If two strings differ by e errors, then all non-erroneous characters of the strings can be aligned in at most e shifts. - If two strings differ by e errors, then they share at most e+1 identical sections (Pigeonhole Principle, Xin et al., 2013).